cycentum/birdsong-recognition/README.md

 Also, users must compile [cuda-kernels/kernel.cu](cuda-kernels/kernel.cu) into PTX file.
 The path to the PTX file must be set in the main methods.

 ##Libraries
-Other libraries used in this program are as follows (described in [pom.xml](birdsong-recognition/pom.xml)).
+Other libraries used in this program are as follows (listed in [pom.xml](birdsong-recognition/pom.xml)).
 + Java native access.
 https://github.com/java-native-access/jna
 + JNAerator.